mihinduranasinghe/WSO2-APIManager-Cloud-CICD/README.md

 ## Pre requesits

-1.Create a github repository
+1. Create a github repository
-2.Stage the API Definition file , OAS Json file and Postman Collection file into the local repository 3.Create a folder named ".github" in the root of the repository 4.Create a folder named "workflows" inside the ".github" folder.
+2. Stage the API Definition file , OAS Json file and Postman Collection file into the local repository
+3. Create a folder named ".github" in the root of the repository
+4. Create a folder named "workflows" inside the ".github" folder.
-5.Create a .yml file with any name , inside the "workflow" folder and you need to code as following example in that yml file 6.Replace the example input values with your details.
+5. Create a .yml file with any name , inside the "workflow" folder and you need to code as following example in that yml file
+6. Replace the example input values with your details.
-7.Values for the "passwordDevTenant" & "passwordProdTenant" must be stored in github repo secrets and use them as ${{secrets.SECRETPASSWORD}} both places
+7. Values for the "passwordDevTenant" & "passwordProdTenant" must be stored in github repo secrets and use them as ${{secrets.SECRETPASSWORD}} both places

 ## Inputs